 Our SolarBerry started its journey as a container in Edinburgh, transporting computers and accessories to Malawi.
-It arrived in Mzuzu in December 2016 and was initially used to store computers securely pending distribution to schools.
+Initial construction work was done in Mzuzu and the SolarBerry made the journey to Choma in April 2018.

 Solar powered computer labs have a great potential to give other communities in Malawi access to the digital age, so please do support our work.
 If you would like to keep up with the progress of the SolarBerry, then please sign up for our newsletter.